google/grr-doc/interactive-scripting.md

 ## Extension API

-The GRR Colab suggests two APIs.
+The GRR Colab offers two APIs.

 *Python API* allows to work with multiple clients simultaneously since each client is represented as a usual Python object.
 All functions return Protobuf